dockermgr/yacht/README.md

 # Welcome to dockermgr yacht installer 👋

-## Web interface for managing docker containers with an emphasis on templating
+## Web interface for managing __sudo dockercontainers with an emphasis on templating

 ### Requires scripts to be installed